drpaneas/panosgeorgiadis_blog/content/post/openfaas.md

 youtube-dl $line --no-warnings --quiet -o -
 ```

-The script uses the 'read' command which is used to read from the standard input.
+The script uses the `read` command which is used to read from the `standard input`.
 Usually it is used for user input.
 e.g.

 ```bash